Graphics: Line art

 Line art is a rather non-specific term sometimes used for any image that consists of distinct straight and curved lines placed against a (usually plain) background, without gradations in shade (darkness) or hue (color) to represent two-dimensional or three-dimensional objects.
 Line art is usually monochromatic, although lines may be of different colors.

 Illustration

-An illustration is a visual representation such as a drawing, painting, photograph or other work of art that stresses subject more than form.
+An illustration is a visual representation such as a drawing, painting, photograph or other work of art that stresses the subject more than form.
 The aim of an illustration is to elucidate or decorate a story, poem or piece of textual information (such as a newspaper article), traditionally by providing a visual representation of something described in the text.
 The editorial cartoon, also known as a political cartoon, is an illustration containing a political or social message.

 Illustrations can be used to display a wide range of subject matter and serve a variety of functions, such as: